Qaaj/berghain2/README.md

  - Select Javascript Beautify to install
  - CMD + SHIFT + P - "Javascript Beautify" to run in the current file

+I also created a TODO.md file. to preview Markdown files, install the "Markdown Preview" package in SublimeText:

+- Install Package Control from https://packagecontrol.io/installation
+ - Open SublimeText
+ - CMD + SHIFT + P - "Install Packages"
+ - Select Markdown Preview to install
+ - CMD + SHIFT + P - "Markdown preview"

+### SUBLIME shortcuts ###

+- Hold down ALT and click and drag to edit multiple lines
+- CMD + P is a global search function to jump to files

 ### Who do I talk to? ###